 - Insurance underwriter

-The effective management of pensions and other financial products is imperative for those who've been tasked with safeguarding the financial futures of their clients, employees and investors.
+The effective management of wealth, pensions and other financial products is imperative for those tasked with safeguarding the financial futures of their clients, employees and investors.

-Tax affects all individuals and businesses, and due to an endless stream of new legislation, it never stands still.
-It's therefore crucially important to develop an in-depth knowledge of the subject when pursuing a tax career.
+Tax affects all individuals and businesses, and due to an endless stream of new legislation it never stands still.
+It's therefore important to develop an in-depth knowledge of the subject when pursuing a tax career.